French Toast Breakfast Sammies

 Make them yours: Add a swipe of Greek yogurt, go sweet with fruit, or dip in maple syrup — the sandwich is the canvas.

-Ingredient Swaps: No maple sausage patties ?
+Ingredient Swaps: No maple sausage patties?
 Regular chicken or turkey sausage works great, or even plant-based if you want it vegetarian.
-No gouda or cheddar ?
-Use any melty cheese like havarti, pepper jack, or your favorite dairy-free slice.
-Need gluten-free ?
+No Gouda or cheddar?
+Use any melty cheese like Havarti, pepper jack, or your favorite dairy-free slice.
+Need gluten-free?
 Just use GF sandwich bread or thick GF sourdough — both work great in this!
-No milk ?
+No milk?
 Use almond, oat, or whatever you have on hand.
 Even cream or coconut milk for something richer.
-Don’t want to bake eggs ?
-Scramble them stovetop or fry sunny side up for a runnier version.
+Don’t want to bake eggs?
+Scramble them on the stovetop or fry sunny side up for a runnier version.

 Fridge: Wrap each sandwich individually in foil or parchment and store in an airtight container for up to 3 days.
 Reheat in a skillet over medium-low heat with a lid until warmed through, or microwave for 45–60 seconds (just note the skillet gives the best texture).